Picture

 That is a butt ugly thought

-9. about 3 years ago on Drabble
+9. over 3 years ago on Drabble

 Coffee/caffeine is not as much of a diuretic as was once thought.
 A number of years ago, there was a study where caffeine was given to test subjects in pill form and the control group was given a placebo.
 There was no statistical difference in urinary output between either group.
 The reason that coffee and tea were considered to be diuretics was the main ingredient is water.
 Just drinking water will make you pee.
 That fact was ignored on several studies.